-2.7 Restricted constituencies
+2.8 Restricted constituencies

-- (a) In accordance with rule 9.7(b) of the Constitution, the GSA Board may, by Regulation, set additional qualifications and/or eligibility criteria for Representative Councillors who represent particular constituencies. - (b) The GSA Board has, by Regulation, enacted restricted constituencies for the Faculty Council as set out in Regulation 6.3.
+- (a) In accordance with rule 9.2(b) of the Constitution, the GSA Board may, by Regulation, set additional qualifications and/or eligibility criteria for Representative Councillors who represent particular constituencies. - (b) The GSA Board has, by Regulation, enacted restricted constituencies for the Faculty Council as set out in Regulation 6.3.

-2.8 Nomination and election timetable
+2.9 Nomination and election timetable

-- (a) Nominations for election to the GSA Board, Representative Council and Faculty Council: - (i) open three weeks before the date of an election; and - (ii) close at close of business two weeks before the date of an election. - (b) Nominations for casual vacancies in the GSA Board close at close of business one day before the date of an election. - (c) Any reopened nominations in a general election close at close of three business days before the date of an election. - (d) Any reopened nominations in a casual vacancy close at the commencement of an election. - (e) All UMGSA general elections will be held concurrently. - (f) UMGSA general elections will be held annually within the first eight weeks of the first semester and must be completed at least two weeks prior to the AGM in accordance with rule 12.2 of the Constitution. - (g) The exact dates, times and location of polling will be determined by the Electoral Tribunal from time to time.
+- (a) Nominations for election to the GSA Board, Representative Council and Faculty Council: - (i) open three weeks before the date of an election; and - (ii) close at close of business two weeks before the date of an election. - (b) Nominations for casual vacancies in the GSA Board close at close of business three business days before the date of an election. - (c) Any reopened nominations in a general election close at close of business three business days before the date of an election. - (d) Any reopened nominations in a casual vacancy close at the commencement of an election. - (e) All UMGSA general elections will be held concurrently. - (f) UMGSA general elections will be held annually within the first eight weeks of the first semester and must be completed at least two weeks prior to the AGM in accordance with rule 12.3 of the Constitution.

-2.9 Notice of elections
+(g) The exact dates, times and location of polling will be determined by the Electoral Tribunal from time to time.

-- (a) On the day that nominations open the Returning Officer must give notice of an election to all graduate students on the voters roll in accordance with rule 16.4 of the Constitution. - (b) For all elections, the Returning Officer must ensure that an appropriate notice is prepared to call for nominations and announce the elections.
-The notice must include: - a list of all positions to be elected, including Representative Councillor positions as amended by the GSA Board from time to time; - (ii) the dates and times nominations open and close; - (iii) the dates and times the elections open and close;
+2.10 Notice of elections

-- (iv) how ballot papers may be obtained and lodged; - (v) the method(s) of voting; and - (vi) anything else the Returning Officer deems appropriate. - (c) The notice must be published on UMGSA's website.
+- (a) On the day that nominations open, the Returning Officer must give notice of an election to all graduate students on the voters roll in accordance with rule 16.4 of the Constitution. - (b) For all elections, the Returning Officer must ensure that an appropriate notice is prepared to call for nominations and announce the elections.
+The notice must include: - a list of all positions to be elected, including Representative Councillor positions as amended by the GSA Board from time to time; - (ii) the dates and times nominations open and close; - (iii) the dates and times the elections open and close; - (iv) how ballot papers may be obtained and lodged; - (v) the method(s) of voting; and - (vi) anything else the Returning Officer deems appropriate. - (c) The notice must be published on UMGSA's website. - (d) For the purposes of Regulation 2.10(b)(i), the Returning Officer must list all GSA Board vacancies including all positions that will expire at the AGM, whether by operation of rule 7.8 or Regulation 4.2(c)(ii).

-2.10 Nomination forms
+2.11 Nomination forms